natoriamilligan/linux-cheatsheet/basic-commands.md

 - `which` : find the location of executable files
 - `{dir1,dir2}` : putting curly braces around multiple directories creates subdirectories in a directory of your choice Packaging and Compression
+  `cut` : ONLY USED ON FILES! extract portions of lines (use a delimiter `-d:` uses a colon for fields since that is what separates fields in the program. you can select portions by fields -f 1,6 (fields 1 and 6 or by character positions `-c 1-5` shows 1-5 characters for each line in a file)
+  -`head -n 6` : displays the first 6 lines in a file

 ## File Archiving and Compression
 - `tar` : used to create an archive